hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `location` - (Required) The name of the Azure region to host replicated data.
 * `failover_priority` - (Required) The failover priority of the region.
 A failover priority of `0` indicates a write region.
 The maximum value for a failover priority = (total number of regions - 1).
 Failover priority values must be unique for each of the regions in which the database account exists.
 Changing this causes the location to be re-provisioned and cannot be changed for the location with failover priority `0`.

-~> **NOTE:** The field `prefix` has been deprecated since it has been updated to readonly field.
+~> **NOTE:** The field `prefix` is used to set Cosmos DB location ID and previously this ID property allows to be changed by API.
+However, now it has been updated to readonly field on API level.
+So it has to be deprecated since it doesn't take effect anymore.
 See more details from https://github.com/Azure/azure-sdk-for-go/pull/4640.

 `capabilities` Configures the capabilities to enable for this Cosmos DB account: